hashgraph/hedera-hcs-sxc-java/README.md

     }
 ```

 You then send messages as usual and the core will take care of testing for signatures and  decrypting transparently in the background.
-Specifically, the core will test first if an incoming messages is from a friends and will discard if otherwise.
-If the message is from a known party then decryption.
-Decryption may still fail if the message was not intended for that app participant (which can happen, even if the sender is a know entity).
+Specifically, the core will test first if an incoming message is from a friend and will discard if otherwise.
+If the message is from a known party then decryption is attempted; decryption may still fail if the message was not intended for that app participant (which can happen, even if the sender is a know entity).

 When Player 0 sends a message then all participants in his list will receive a message encrypted with their shared key.
-That is, Player 0 has to **send twice**; this is automatically handled by the core component.
+That is, Player 0 from this example has to **send twice**; this is automatically handled by the core component.
 There are situations where  we wish to encrypt only with one participant.
 In that case the API provides an override to restrict encryption to a single or a list of participants.
 For example:

 ```java
 new OutboundHCSMessage(hcsCore)